 Also, thyroid disorders, anemia, even chronic illness or the use of certain medications, can also cause hair loss in women, and these problems often go undiagnosed.

-I have treated and advised women with hair loss for many years and, in some cases, hair transplantation may not be the best treatment option.
-A consultation will allow me to assess your current status, seek pathology tests and advise you of a hair loss treatment program that considers your current and future hair loss.
+We have treated and advised many women with hair loss and, in some cases, hair transplantation may not be the best treatment option.
+A consultation will allow Dr. Huber or Dr. Jones to assess your current status, review your pathology test results and advise you of a hair loss treatment program that considers both your current and future hair loss.